 TOP TIP: Grab some ziplock bags from the supermarket so you can put screws in them as you take furniture apart.

 - Sketch a plan of where you want everything.
-Not only will it make unpacking a breeze, it will minimise the time and effort involved with moving furniture here, there and everywhere.
+Not only will it make unpacking a breeze, but it will also minimise the time and effort involved with moving furniture here, there and everywhere.

 - Eat all the fresh food in the house.
 The frozen food should be gone, now it’s time for the fresh.